-Make a Flash Back Book!
+Make a Flashback Book!

 Are you looking for a new way to help your fourth grader celebrate New Year's Day?
-She'll love getting the whole family in on the fun to create a "Flash Back Book."
+She'll love getting the whole family in on the fun to create a "Flashback Book."
 And although she may not realize it, she'll be building critical thinking skills that will carry through her fourth grade curriculum and beyond.

 What You Need:

-- 2 pieces construction paper
+- 2 pieces of construction paper

-- Hole puncher
+- Hole punch

 - Ribbon or yarn

 - Current newspaper (local or national)

 - "Flashback Interview Questions" (given below)